Variational assimilation of sparse time-averaged data for efficient adjoint-based optimization of unsteady RANS simulations: Introduction

 While the nudging or Newton relaxation method presents a computationally inexpensive data assimilation approach, it is limited to correcting the state variable field and not the parameter field.
 Moreover, if only a few reference points are used, it leads to a sub-optimal and noisy state variable field.
 On the other hand, the adjoint method, besides its application to data assimilation for closure problems, has found numerous other applications \cite{brenner22}.

 The adjoint method can be implemented in continuous or discrete form.
 In the continuous approach, the governing equations are first differentiated, and then the resulting sensitivity equations are discretized before solving them numerically.
 Conversely, in the discrete approach, the governing equations are discretized first, and then differentiation yields sensitivity equations, which are subsequently solved numerically \cite{he18a}.
 We have opted for the discrete method due to its simplicity in constructing and implementing the discrete adjoint equations, as well as due to its natural handling of boundary conditions \cite{wang19}.
 Additionally, our codes were developed using the open-source computational fluid dynamics (CFD) toolbox \textit{foam-extend-5.0}, a version of OpenFOAM, where the discrete implementation is straightforward, thanks to the availability of various operators and tools acting on discrete equations that can be reused.
+However, discretization errors can affect the accuracy of the gradients, and the discrete adjoint method is sensitive to the choice of discretization schemes.
+Here, the continuous adjoint method tends to be less sensitive to the choice of mesh resolution and theoretically more accurate as it avoids the numerical errors associated with discretization.